JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Decrease liquidity](./demo/dec_2.jpg)

-The process of decreasing liquidity includes: 1 simuation and 1 decreasing liquidity operation Once the simulation is passed, click **Confirm** to make proccess move on.
+The process of decreasing liquidity includes: 1 simuation and 1 decreasing liquidity operation.
+Once the simulation is passed, click **Confirm** to make proccess move on.

 ![Decrease liquidity](./demo/dec_3.jpg)